 HUFS OIAM does not just facilitate physical mobility and intercultural exchanges for students from all over the world; we also conduct and publish research on the very topic.
 See below a list of research papers that have been conducted through the Office of International Affairs.
 We strive to submit our papers to Open Access Journals so that they are freely accessible to anyone and everyone around the world, fostering a global discourse on international higher education.

-Towards a model of remote teaching and learning under emergency and sustained crisis conditions: A description of novel distance education contexts and manifestations
+A model of remote teaching and learning under emergency and sustained crisis conditions: A description of novel distance education contexts and manifestations

 Humans have been learning at a distance for millennia.
 Modern Information and communications technology has enabled formal education to be conducted online, though significant variation exists in purpose, course format, delivery methods, etc. Under duress of COVID-19, educators and students alike have been forced to engage in their courses remotely.
 These courses, however, are not equivalent to formal distance education and to date have broadly been referred to as Emergency Remote Teaching (ERT).
 Nevertheless, ERT courses are no longer unexpected and have become plannable; many are being sustained indefinitely since the pandemic has not yet abated.
 Despite this paradox, emergent ERT literature typically conceptualizes the practice monolithically.
 This conceptual paper discusses key differences between formal distance education, emergency remote teaching, and sustained remote teaching, and suggests a descriptive contextual model as a starting point as a research analytic and for discussion in the field of distance education.